markach151/HomeLabActiveDirectory/README.md

 ## Setup
 Using Oracle VirtualBox, I created a Windows Server 2019 computer that acted as the Domain Controller.
-A Domain Controller is a server that manages network and identity seucurity, effectively acting as the gatekeeper for user authentication and authorization to IT resources within the domain.
+A Domain Controller is a server that manages network and identity security, effectively acting as the gatekeeper for user authentication and authorization to IT resources within the domain.

 ![image14](https://github.com/markach151/HomeLabActiveDirectory/assets/84886088/35fbd29a-9bd3-47cb-bdd1-e18433ce59eb)